millertechhouse-denise/sdc_p4/writeup_denise.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 Drawing the lane area back to the image can be found in function draw_lines in lines 288-319 of helper_functions.py.
-An example is below:
+An example is below.
+This also shows the diagnostic window.

 ![alt text][image6]